If you need extra cash or want to make renovations to your home, a second mortgage may be a good option.

 What is a Second Mortgage?

 A second mortgage is when you use the equity in your home as collateral for a second home loan.
-Most allow you to borrow up to 80% of the value of your home.
+They let you borrow up to 80% of the value of your home.
 Second mortgage rates are usually much higher than a first mortgage.
-Many people get a 2nd mortgage to pay off debt, make repairs or renovations.
+Many people get a second mortgage to pay off debt, make repairs or renovations.

 Getting a Second Mortgage with Bad Credit

 Home equity loans and HELOC loans are difficult to qualify for with less than perfect credit.
 Many lenders will require at least a 680 credit score for a second mortgage.
 However, there are alternatives to home equity loans that will allow for lower credit scores.